Soy feed vs. insect feed for poultry – which one is better?

 September 6, 2021

 Soy feed is one of the most popular poultry feeds across the UK and the world.
 Few can reach its popularity and cost-effectiveness.

 Yet many are looking for alternatives.
 Reason number one is the environmental impact of soy.
 A study by Promar International showed that on a free-range poultry farm, 85% of the carbon footprint is linked to feed.
-In the case of soy, often imported from areas linked to deforestation, that number cannot be low.
+In the case of soy, often imported from areas linked to deforestation, that footprint is quite high.

 As consumers become more aware of the impact of soy (and the fact that we use most of it to feed farmed animals), they also push for farmers and food producers to seek alternatives.

 And here come the new entrants – from algae to insect protein.
 We are an insect farming company, so naturally, we are going to talk about the latter.
 We will compare it to soy by using the following metrics – price, protein content, welfare, productivity, and sustainability.

 It does not come as a surprise that soy feed is the winner here.
 It is cheap and effective, and it’s actually the world’s number one protein source for farmed animals.
 Soybean meal allows them to reach market weight in record times at an affordable price.

 As different feeds emerge on the market, farmers are looking for alternatives that can match soy’s affordability.
 But at this stage of its market dominance, new entrants may struggle.

 Insects are still regarded as novel feed ingredients.
 And while their production has been steadily rising for the past decade, some time will need to pass before they get closer to soy’s level of supply, convenience, and price.